mymias/ChainCommandBundle/README.md

-# OroChainCommandBundle
+# NimiasChainCommandBundle

-OroChainCommandBundle is a Symfony bundle that implements command chaining functionality.
+NimiasChainCommandBundle is a Symfony bundle that implements command chaining functionality.

 Other Symfony bundles in the application could register their console commands to be members of a command chain.